Wolverine971/9takes/src/blog/people/politicians/Donald-Trump.md

 ## Conclusion

-Donald Trump, love him or loathe him, is a fascinating case study of the Enneagram Type 8 personality.
+Donald Trump, love him or loathe him, he is a case study of the Enneagram Type 8 personality.
 His journey from real estate mogul to reality TV star to President of the United States showcases both the strengths and challenges of this personality type.

 <!-- better conclusion -->